Hurmos/Hurmos-app/README.md

 * Full size team gathering for your own team and opposite one currently done often by group chats and polls in variuous messaging apps.
 * Possiblity to play with your chosen party, even if the amount of players is not equal to the size of opponent team.
 * Game difficulity even between the players.
-* Mental reassurance of randomly selected players at your own level.
+* Mental reassurance of randomly selected players at your own skill level, provided with profile pictures and short description of them.
 * Competitive games without any organisational fees.
 * Possibility to get harder opponents faster with winning, your own team is not holding you back.
 * Community feeling with meeting the same sport practisioners in local area, consisting of opposite and own team players that were assigned by the app.